Size ranking: 81st

 This small and insignificant constellation in the southern hemisphere, representing an engraver’s chisel, is one of the inventions of the 18th-century French astronomer Nicolas Louis de Lacaille.
 He introduced it on his map of the southern stars published in 1756, where he gave it the French name les Burins (although in the accompanying star catalogue it was listed as Burin, singular).
 On the second edition of the map in 1763 this was Latinized to Caelum Scalptorium.
 In 1844 the English astronomer John Herschel proposed shortening the name to Caelum.
 Francis Baily adopted this suggestion in his British Association Catalogue of 1845, and it has been known as Caelum ever since.

-In the notes to the 1756 chart Lacaille said that the constellation represented two engraving tools, crossed and connected by a ribbon.
+In his notes to the 1756 chart Lacaille said that the constellation represented two engraving tools, crossed and connected by a ribbon.
 One tool was a burin, a sharp-tipped cold chisel also known as a graver, while the other was an échoppe, a type of etching needle invented by the 17th-century French printmaker Jacques Callot.
 It is now just referred to as the chisel.

 There are no legends associated with the constellation and its stars are faint, of 4th magnitude and below.